Arranging a basic cremation or natural burial and conducting your own memorial service

 Locating an Affordable Direct Cremation Service Provider

-DFS Memorials is a network of affordable cremation service providers across the U.S. that all offer a simple, easy-to-arrange, direct cremation service.
-The cost for a direct cremation service averages between $750 – $1,195.
-Although, this varies by location.
+DFS Memorials is a network of affordable cremation service providers across the U.S. that offer simple, easy-to-arrange, direct cremation services.
+A direct cremation service costs between $795 and $1,195, although this varies by location.
 Use the map below to locate a provider near you.
 All locations list their package price for a basic cremation.

 Conducting your own memorial service or funeral ceremony